-Noha Fikry is a PhD candidate in sociocultural anthropology at the University of Toronto.
+Noha Fikry is a PhD student in sociocultural anthropology at the University of Toronto.
 She was previously nurtured for seven years among incredible mentors at the American University in Cairo's anthropology department for, earning a bachelor's degree and a master's degree.
 Noha is interested in exploring food and human and animal relations in Egypt.
 Her research publications and undergraduate research papers are here: https://aucegypt.academia.edu/NohaFikry.

 Posts by This Author